jckarter/clay/doc/language-reference.md

 #### <a name="updateassignmentstatements">Update assignment statements</a>

-Like other C-like languages, Clay provides special assignment syntax for updating a value using one of the [additive operators] or [multiplicative operators].
+Like other C-like languages, Clay provides special assignment syntax for updating a value using one of the [additive operators](#additiveoperators) or [multiplicative operators](#multiplicativeoperators).

     // Example
     main() {